iafan/Config-Neat/README.md

 It's the developer's responsibility to treat any given parameter as a boolean, or string, or an array.
-This means that once you serialize your string into Config::Neat format and parse it back, it will be converted to an array.
+This means that once you serialize your string into Config::Neat format and parse it back, it will be converted to an array, and you will need to use `->as_string` method to get the value as string.

 In other words, when doing this: